ioi/ioi.github.io/checklist.md

 - Make sure that kernel support for transparent huge pages is disabled: `/sys/kernel/mm/transparent_hugepage/enabled` and `/sys/kernel/mm/transparent_hugepage/defrag` should be set to `madvise` or `never`, `/sys/kernel/mm/transparent_hugepage/khugepaged/defrag` to 0.
 - Consider using the `isolcpu` kernel parameter to prevent the OS from scheduling regular processes on the same CPU as the ones used for evaluation.
 - Consider disabling hyperthreading on CPUs that support it (most Intel CPUs).
+- Recent Intel CPUs have two types of cores: performance and efficiency.
+  On grading workers, disable the efficiency cores or pin sandboxes on the performance cores.
 - In IOI 2020/2021, workers were AWS c5.metal instances.
 It was concluded that using bare metal instances resulted in more deterministic execution times as supposed to non-bare metal instances.
 - In some instances, specifying CPU idle states in BIOS did help increase determinism.
   (I.e., adding `intel_idle.max_cstate=0,intel_pstate=disable` to `GRUB_CMDLINE_LINUX`.)